AtifMahmud/VRLivestream/VRLiveStreamClient/README.md

 You will need to install Google Cardboard SDK for Unity.

 1. Download the UnityPackage from [here](https://github.com/googlevr/gvr-unity-sdk/releases)
-1. In the UnityEditor, go to Assets->ImportPacket->CustomPackage... and find you downloaded package
+1. In the UnityEditor, go to Assets->ImportPacket->CustomPackage... and find your downloaded package

 Additionally, some project settings need to be changed.
-Note that most of these settings should already be set.
+Note that all of these settings should already be set, but they're listed below as documentation:

-VR then needs to be enabled in the project:
+VR needs to be enabled in the project:

 1. Go to ProjectSettings->Player(AndroidIcon)->XRSettings
 1. Enbale VR for the project (check the "Virtual Reality Supported" box)